kiboschool/course-programming-1/src/lessons/loops/range-function.md

 ## Range function

-There’s another way to tell the `for` loop what values to iterate over. `range()` is a function that generates a series of numbers within a certain range.
+`range()` is a function that generates a series of numbers within a certain range.

 ```python
 # Same loop as before, using range()